 Year 2 — Developing Infrastructure & Delivering Community Benefits

-While the primary objective of Year 1 was to set up and enact management practices and a volunteer workforce and assess the woodland, Year 2 is focused on building the infrastructures to enable the community to benefit from the natural asset.
+While the primary objective of Year 1 was to set up and enact management practices, setup a volunteer workforce and assess the woodland; Year 2 is focused on building the infrastructures to enable the community to benefit from the natural asset.

-The ambition is to build a boardwalk which would serve a number of purposes.
-1) it confines visitors to a single route; 2) if properly designed and positioned, it causes minimum impact on ground flora and wildlife; 3) with a suitable design it provides the best access for users of wheelchairs, pushchairs or other mobility aids.
-The route will need to be surveyed and the fundraising campaign will need to raise £200k.
-This might be out of reach but let us at least try.
+The strategic infrastructure aim is to build a boardwalk which would serve a number of purposes.
+1) it confines visitors and pets to a single route; 2) if properly designed and positioned, it causes minimum impact on protected species of ground flora and wildlife; 3) with a suitable design, it provides the best access for users of wheelchairs, pushchairs or other mobility aids.